A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

 \subsubsection{Datasets}

-As in visual exploration, Matterport3D and Gibson V1 and the most popular dataset.
-More details can be found in section 3.2.3.
+As in visual exploration, Matterport3D and Gibson V1 are the most popular datasets.
 It is noteworthy that the scenes in Gibson V1 are smaller and usually have shorter episodes (lower GDSP from start position to goal position).
+The AI2-THOR simulator/dataset is also used.

 Unlike the rest of the visual navigation tasks, VLN requires a different kind of dataset.
-Most of the VLN works use the R2R dataset from Matterport3D Simulator.
-It consists of 21,567 navigation instruction with an average length of 29 words.
-While some like \cite{zhu2020vision} uses the CVDN dataset which comprises collects 2050 human-to-human dialogs and over 7k trajectories within the Matterport3D simulator.
+Most of the VLN works use the Room-to-Room (R2R) dataset with the Matterport3D Simulator \cite{mattersim}.
+It consists of 21,567 navigation instructions with an average length of 29 words.
+In vision-dialog navigation \cite{zhu2020vision}, the Cooperative Vision-and-Dialog Navigation (CVDN) \cite{thomason:corl19} dataset is used.
+It comprises 2,050 human-to-human dialogs and over 7,000 trajectories within the Matterport3D Simulator.